unhookd vs Jomo: Blocked by Default vs Mindful Screen Time Management

 Jomo helps you manage your screen time mindfully. unhookd removes the need to manage it at all.

-Want the full comparison?
-See how unhookd stacks up against Opal, one sec, and all major screen time apps.
+Full comparison: See how unhookd compares with Opal, one sec, and all major apps.